basecreative/barebase/README.md

 This will optimise and minify everything for production.

-## What is included?
+## What's in the box?
-Barebase includes some core markup and styles besides some useful libraries.
+Barebase includes some core markup, grunt setup and styles besides some useful libraries.

 ### Sass
 - [Harry Robert's file structure](http://cssguidelin.es/): Specificity matters!